obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Mobile development.md

 ### iOS

-You can inspect Obsidian running on an iOS device by pluggin in your device to macOS computer and going into Safari -> Develop.
-It requires the Web Inspector toggle setting to be turned on in the Settings -> Safari -> Advanced
+You can inspect Obsidian on an iOS device running 16.4 or later and a macOS based computer.
+Instructions on how to set it up can be found here: https://webkit.org/web-inspector/enabling-web-inspector/

 > [!tip]